Corporate and technical writing, marketing material

 ....Managing Director of a national engineering consultancy

-One of our Directors had taught courses before in Plain English, so she worked out a course.
-She looked through a sample of their reports and letters, then centred the course on the problems she found.
-As usual for writing courses, about half the people improved a great deal, about a quarter improved noticeably, and the last quarter -- try as they might -- just weren't wired right and never quite "got it".
+I had taught courses before in Plain English, so I worked out a course.
+I looked through a sample of their reports and letters, then centred the course on the problems I found.
+As usual for writing courses, about half the people improved a great deal, about a quarter improved noticeably, and the last quarter -- try as they might -- just weren't wired right and never quite got it.
 But an improvement in three-quarters of the staff meant far less editing load on their managers.

 Legal adviceOur lawyers say our isolation and work-permit procedures need to be re-organised and re-written, because some responsibilities aren't clear enough.
 We might be liable if something ever went wrong.
 Someone at the Institute of Management recommended you.